No matter what industry your small business is in, there’s one form of marketing and communication that you’re guaranteed to use: email.

-Transactional emails are the most functional emails to send as a business but done right they can establish great relationships with new customers and encourage repeat business.
+Transactional emails are the most functional to send as a business but done right they can establish great relationships with new customers and encourage repeat business.

 Is email still important?

 One of the biggest questions and criticisms that email marketing receives is around its age.
-Although it may seem hard to believe, email was invented in 1971.
+Although it may seem hard to believe, it was invented in 1971.
 Since its invention, technology has advanced at superhuman rates.

 The email was a faster way to communicate with people than sending mail.
 But thanks to instant messaging and social media, we have even faster and more convenient ways to communicate.
 So, is email an outdated medium – and should small businesses put their money and effort into advertising or social media marketing instead?